J0hnL0cke/AIY_Assistant/README.md

-Recognizer that can understand and respond to user queries
+Assistant that can understand and respond to user queries.

 **Features:**
-Hotword detection
+- Hotword detection
-Speech recognition
+- Speech recognition
-Text-to-speech
+- Text-to-speech
-Persistent memory between sessions changing button LED colors
+- Persistent memory between sessions
+- changing button LED colors
-Ability to change device volume
+- Ability to change device volume
-Can store queries that are not understood
+- Can store queries that are not understood
-Can give device IP address
+- Can give device IP address

 More features, such as ability to play music and record audio on demand, are planned for the future